-The Company has entered into financing arrangements for software licenses totaling \$1,086 and equipment totaling \$17,541, with terms ranging from 1 year to 4 years.
-The agreements require either monthly or quarterly payments of principal and interest with a weighted-average interest rate of 6.5%.
+The Company currently has financing arrangements for equipment totaling \$26,612, with terms ranging from one to four years.
+The agreements require either monthly or quarterly payments of principal and interest with a weighted-average interest rate of 6.6%.

-The equipment financing is secured by the underlying equipment purchased and is subject to various non-financial covenants and as at December 31, 2021 the Company was in compliance with these covenants.
-As at December 31, 2021, the net book value of equipment includes \$16.1 million (December 31, 2020 - \$12.3 million) of equipment pledged as security for the equipment financing.
+The equipment financing is secured by the underlying equipment purchased and is subject to various non-financial covenants and as at December 31, 2022 the Company was in compliance with these covenants.
+As at December 31, 2022, the net book value of equipment includes \$24,379 (December 31, 2021 - \$16,100) of equipment pledged as security for the equipment financing.